Rule updates made for the 15th season are marked with a blue background.

 If a late player has not arrived when the Beerleg commences, the Beerleg will not be played and the Beerleg points will be awarded to the opposing team.

-Starting in Season 14 the Rawai Pool League has changed to a 2-Division format: Division A and Division B. Each Division consists of 12 teams, and teams are placed into each Division based on their finishing position in Season 13.
-All newly entered teams are automatically placed in Division B.
+Starting in Season 14 the Rawai Pool League has changed to a 2-Division format: Division A and Division B. Teams are placed into each Division based on their finishing position in the prior season.

 Relegation / Promotion

-At the end of Season 14 the top 3 teams from Division B will be promoted to Division A. The lowest ranked 3 teams from Division A will be relegated to Division B.
+At the end of each season the 3 top-placed teams from Division B will be promoted to Division A. The 3 lowest-placed teams from Division A will be relegated to Division B.

 Ties / Playoffs